The doctor will see you now.

 ‘It will change lives and a community’

-As part of a project to redevelop the former Redbird Mall and its surrounding area in South Oak Cliff, the hospital began accepting patients today.
+As part of a project to redevelop the former Redbird Mall and its surrounding area in South Oak Cliff, the clinic began accepting patients today.
 In addition to providing primary care, screening, and pharmacy services, UTSW said the new facility will also include specialties focused on neurology, cardiology, and cancer—all things it says were introduced as a result of community outreach and research.

 Other services will include things like diabetes prevention, culinary medicine, mammography, and infusion therapy.
 The two-story facility will also soon house a joint pediatric endeavor between the UTSW Pediatric Group and Children’s Health—a first for the two organizations, according to the Oak Cliff Advocate, which adds that the UTSW facility has created around 100 new jobs.

 Structure was ‘stripped to the studs’ to create the medical center